cjd2951/Pax8-Classifieds/README.md

 - Readable and logical JavaScript
 - Responsiveness for different screen sizes and orientations
 - A logical and intuitive UI

+### Functionality in Angular

+The app should do the following:

+- Display all of the ads
+- Post a new ad
+- Edit existing ads
+- Delete an ad
+- Filter ads (titles and descriptions)
+- Sort ads based on posting date and price

+### Server and database requirements

+- Creating the test and development databases locally.
+- Creating the database migration.
+- Creating the database seed data.
+- Creating the RESTful API to handle classified resource.

 # Tips